 About Pia Saake and her project

-Pia Saake obtained her Bachelor’s degree at the Heinrich-Heine University in Düsseldorf and included two semesters studying abroad at Michigan State University.
+Pia Saake obtained her Bachelor degree from the Heinrich Heine University in Düsseldorf.
+This included 2 semesters studying abroad at Michigan State University.
 During her thesis she worked on inducible promoter systems in Cyanobacteria (Synechocystis sp.
 PCC 6803) (Behle et al., 2020).
-In October 2019, she joined the CEPLAS Graduate School and started her PhD in October 2020.
+In October 2019, she joined the CEPLAS Graduate School and in October 2020 started her PhD.